Glue ear, grommets (ventilation tubes) and adenoids

 Correct position for putting in eardrops

-- The patient should lie on his side with the affected ear uppermost.
+The patient should lie on his or her side with the affected ear uppermost.

-- Any discharge should be mopped gently away with a cotton bud.
+Any discharge should be mopped gently away with a cotton bud.
 Do not be tempted to put the cotton bud deep down the ear canal, you may well cause some damage.

-- You then massage the tragus (the piece of skin that sticks out just in front of the ear canal like an open trapdoor) to force the ear drops deep into the ear canal, down to the ear drum.
+You then massage the tragus (the piece of skin that sticks out just in front of the ear canal like an open trapdoor) to force the ear drops deep into the ear canal, down to the ear drum.
 If there is a grommet or perforation, the tragal massage will push the ear drops through through the grommet or perforation into the middle ear, which is usually where the infection is.

 How will you know if you have an ear infection with a grommet?
 Is the temperature raised?

 - Discharge (fluid running from the ear) is the main sign of infection with a grommet.

 - The discharge may be any colour.
 Pale green, creamy yellow and orange brown are common.
 It may be bloody.

 - Sometimes it will be painful, but often there is little or no pain.